Recital Guidelines

 Step 1 — Scheduling Guide and Frequently Asked Questions

-Download the Recital Scheduling Guide [pdf] for step-by-step instructions and answers to frequently asked questions.
-To begin, the guide will inform you of the length of recital and dress rehearsal(s) required for your degree program.
+Download the Recital Scheduling Guide [pdf] for step-by-step instructions.
+The guide will inform you of the length of recital and dress rehearsal(s) required for your degree program.
 You will need to know these requirements in order to move to the next step to request recital dates and times.

-GRADUATE RECITALS: Some recitals (DMA recitals and the MM Concerto Piano Recital) require an additional approval form.
+GRADUATE RECITALS (DMA recitals and the MM Concerto Piano Recital) require an additional approval form.
 See below.

-Download the Permission to Schedule Recital fillable form.
+Step 3 — Download Permission to Schedule form

 The form MUST be completed and submitted at least SIX WEEKS before your desired recital date.